Abul-Abbas: Details of exhibition and death

 The Annales regni Francorum contain only short reports about the transport of Abul-Abbas (801), his delivery to the Emperor (802) and his death (810).
 But modern writers have given various embellished accounts.
 Some indicate that when Abul-Abbas arrived, he was marched through various towns in Germany to the astonishment of onlookers, that he was shown in "Speyer, Strassburg, Verdun, Augsburg, and Paderborn" as ostentatious display of the emperor's might, and was eventually housed in Augsburg in what is now southern Bavaria.

-Some added details about the elephant's death, stating he was in his forties and already suffering from rheumatism when it accompanied Charlemagne in the campaign across the Rhine heading to Friesland.
+Some added details about the elephant's death, stating he was in his forties and already suffering from rheumatism when he accompanied Charlemagne in the campaign across the Rhine heading to Friesland.
 According to these sources, in a spell of "cool rainy weather", Abul-Abbas developed a case of pneumonia.
 His keepers were able to transport the beast as far as Münster, where he collapsed and died.